jackhumbert/mechkeys_howto/Readme.md

 1. Connect the board
 2. Click the "Options" tab
 1. Click "Connect"
-  1. Note: the LEDs will not turn on until after you click "Disconnect"
+  1. Note: the LEDs will not change until you click "Connect"
 1. Modify LED settings

 | Setting | Effect |